QuaSi-Software/Documentation/docs/resie_validation_components.md

 The model of the seasonal thermal energy storage in ReSiE was validated against the TRNSYS Type 342, originally developed by Bengt Eftring and Göran Hellström[^Eftring] and extended by Livio Mazzarella[^Mazzarella], also known as TRNSYS Type 142 or "XST Model".
 The TRNSYS models includes a fully ground-coupled model of a stratified storage, which is more than the current STES model in ReSiE is capable of.
 Here, in ReSiE, the thermal exchange to the ground is modeled with a user-defined ground temperature (constant or profile), neglecting any thermal capacity effects of the ground.

-For the validation, a self-discharging and a loading and unloading pattern were compared between the two models for a cylindrical storage with 50 000m^3 of storage volume with a h/r ratio of 1.13.
-In order to make the two models better comparable, a constant ambient air temperature of 20°C is assumed.
+For the validation, a self-discharging and a loading and unloading pattern were compared between the two models for a cylindrical storage with 50,000 m^3 of storage volume with a h/r ratio of 1.13.
+In order to make the two models better comparable, a constant ambient air temperature of 20 °C is assumed.
 In ReSiE, a ground temperature of 9 °C is assumed, while in TRNSYS the ground is modeled with typical parameters.
-The storage has 75 cm of insolation at the lid and 50 cm on the sidewalls and bottom, with a thermal conductivity of 0.1875 W/(mk).
+The storage has 75 cm of insolation at the lid and 50 cm on the sidewalls and bottom, with a thermal conductivity of 0.1875 W/(m*K).

 First, lets compare the self-unloading of the storage installed fully above the ground during 5 years.
 The figures shows the temperature within the top and the bottom storage layer.
 The differences of the temperature within the storage, especially in the bottom layer, can be explained by the constant ground temperature in ReSiE compared to the FEM model in TRNSYS that includes the thermal capacity of the ground below the STES.